Professional wrestling aerial techniques: Frog splash

 This move is performed by leaping from the top rope, stretching out to a horizontal position, and bringing one's feet and hands inward and outward before landing.

 Eddie Guerrero made the frog splash famous in the mid-1990s and early 2000s.
 However, the move itself was innovated by La Fiera in Mexico in the early 1980s.
 Later it was used by Art Barr in the late 1980s and was named by 2 Cold Scorpio who remarked Barr looked "like a frog" whilst performing the move which resulted in Barr naming it.
 After Barr's death in 1994, Guerrero used the move in tribute to his fallen tag team partner.
 After Guerrero's death in 2005, Christian Cage began using the move as a tribute to Guerrero.
 Hiroshi Tanahashi of New Japan Pro-Wrestling uses this move as the High Fly Flow.
 T.J.
 Perkins uses this move since 2020 and calls it the Mamba Splash in honor of the late basketball player Kobe Bryant, of whom Perkins is a fan.
 Cedric Alexander uses this as one of his finishing moves, called Overtime.

 There is a high-angle turning variation named the Five-Star Frog Splash where the opponent is not placed perpendicular to the corner.
 Instead, the attacker turns mid-air to land on the opponent in the splash position, regardless of which direction the opponent is lying in.
 It was made famous by ECW, WWF/E and TNA superstar Rob Van Dam as it was used as his finisher.
 He also uses a regular version, generally going halfway or more than halfway across the ring to hit his opponent.
 Lio Rush uses a split-legged version called the Final Hour.
 The split-legged version was popularized by D'Lo Brown, who dubbed his version the Lo Down.
-Montez Ford uses a spinning version of this move called From the Heavens, as well as Mike Santana, who calls the move the Puppy Splash.
+Montez Ford uses a spinning version of this move called From the Heavens, as well as Mike Santana, who calls the move the Papi Splash.